 Learning & Teaching

-Lead lectures will be supported with seminars and group work to provide a problem-based approach to learning.
+Lead lectures supported with seminars and group work will provide a problem-based approach to learning.
 There will be an increasing focus on the application of theory to practice as the course progresses culminating in a research project and real-world experiences in the final year.

 The range of assessments on this course is designed to support you to develop the required academic and professional skillset for employment as a health and wellbeing practitioner.
 Portfolios, reflective reports, presentations, examinations, work-based learning, case studies and a research project in the form of a journal article are all employed to assess and support your progression through the course.

 Academic support is available via the library resources together with seminars and tutorials to help you prepare for these assessments.
 Assignment briefs, guidelines and submission dates are provided well in advance to help you manage your time effectively.
 Workshops, on-line tasks and peer assessments complete the support package.